GoogleCloudPlatform/reliable-task-scheduling-compute-engine-sample/readme.md

 ### Install the utility script on a Compute Engine instance

-The utility script runs on your Compute Engine instances and subscribes to the Cloud Pub/Sub topics you specified in `cron.yaml`.
-When the utility script receives a message, it runs the corresponding task locally.
+The utility script runs on your Compute Engine instances and subscribes to the Cloud Pub/Sub topics you specified in Cloud Scheduler.
+When the utility script receives a message, it runs the corresponding job locally.
 To make this possible, install the utility script on each instance where you want durable cron jobs to run.
 The script files are in the `gce` directory.